nikitavoloboev/data/operating-systems/containers/kubernetes.md

 - [krew](https://github.com/GoogleContainerTools/krew) - Package manager for "kubectl plugins".
 - [kustomize](https://github.com/kubernetes-sigs/kustomize) - Customization of kubernetes YAML configurations.
 - [Kubewebhook](https://github.com/slok/kubewebhook) - Small Go framework to create external admission webhooks for Kubernetes.
+- [Submariner](https://github.com/rancher/submariner) - Connect all your Kubernetes clusters, no matter where they are in the world.